jack-mil/bing-rewards/README.md

 * Use a mobile user agent to get mobile points (`--mobile`)
 * Configurable number of searches with `--count=`
 * All files are local, makes no http(s) requests
-* Sets user agent to appear as Edge Browser on Mobile or Desktop in Chrome!
+* Spoofs user agent to appear as Edge Browser on Mobile or Desktop in Chrome!
 * Timings can be tweaked to speed up the automation

 ## **Usage**